ADA Compliant Signs in Southern NH and North Shore MA

 Mounting Height

-48" to 60" from floor to baseline of lowest tactile character.
-Signs must be on latch side of door, not on the door itself.
-Specific clearance requirements.
+48 to 60 inches from the floor to the baseline of the lowest tactile character.
+Signs must be on the latch side of the door, not on the door itself, with specific clearance requirements.

 Contrast

 70% minimum contrast between characters and background.
-Light on dark or dark on light - both are acceptable if contrast ratio is met.
+Light on dark or dark on light both work as long as the contrast ratio is met.

 Non-Glare Finish

-Sign surface must have non-glare finish.
+The sign surface must have a non-glare finish.
 Glossy surfaces fail inspection.
-Matte or satin finishes required for both background and characters.
+Matte or satin finishes are required for both background and characters.

 Pictograms

-When pictograms are used, they must be in a 6" minimum height field.
-Text descriptor must be placed directly below the pictogram field.
+When pictograms are used, they must sit in a 6 inch minimum height field.
+The text descriptor goes directly below the pictogram field.

 1